 Why FOIA still matters

-The CID records seem to give us answers the spokespeople wouldn’t—proving yet again the incredible value of transparency laws like the FOIA.
+The CID records that were provided to me seem to give us answers the spokespeople wouldn’t—proving yet again the incredible value of transparency laws like the FOIA.

 I’m thankful the Army CID’s FOIA team has consistently fulfilled its statutory obligations in providing me records I’ve requested, unlike several other Defense Department agencies, including a handful of which I’m suing for summarily denying my access to vital public information.